elviasiv/Mario_unity/README.md

 # Instructions

+1. Download MarioTaskProject.rar and unpack it
-1. Open the project using Unity
+2. Open the project using Unity